Joseph D. Sayers: Later years

 After leaving office in 1903, Sayers focused mainly on his law practice.
 He also took the time, however, to serve on the Board of Regents for the University of Texas System as well as on the Industrial Accident Board, the State Board of Legal Advisors, and the pardon board.

+Death and burial

-Sayers died May 15, 1929 and is buried in Bastrop.
+Sayers died in Austin on May 15, 1929, and is buried in Bastrop's Fairview Cemetery.